MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample7.md

 ![Define viewport region](images/tutorials/image_processing/network_example7_5.png "Define viewport region")

-The `View3D` image is now rendered to the top left segment of the `OrthoView2D`, because the module `SoViewportRegion` renders a sub graph into a specified viewport region (VPR).
+The `View3D` image is now rendered to the top left segment of the `OrthoView2D`, because the module `SoViewportRegion` renders a subgraph into a specified viewport region (VPR).
 The problem is: We cannot rotate and pan the 3D object, because there is no camera interaction available after adding the `SoViewportRegion`.
 The camera interaction is consumed by the `View3D` module before it can be used by the viewport.

 Add a `SoCameraInteraction` module between the `View3D` and the `SoViewportRegion`.
 You can now interact with your 3D scene but the rotation is not executed on the center of the object.
 Trigger *ViewAll* on your `SoCameraInteraction` module.